Questions and answers CSRD and ESRS

 Obtaining sustainability information from the value chain is more difficult than obtaining information from one's own undertaking.
 The CSRD takes this into account by allowing the use of estimates and assumptions when primary supply-chain information is unavailable.
 Consider estimates, sector averages, or other indirection information sources.
 The undertaking should clearly identify what estimates and assumptions have been used in the preparation of the sustainability information and what measures have been taken to ensure accuracy.

-What is the role of a good IT system?
+What is the role of an IT system?

-A good IT system plays a crucial role in the implementation of the CSRD.
-It helps in collecting, integrating and reporting detailed data from various sources for the report.
+An IT system supports the collection, integration and reporting of detailed data from various sources for the sustainability report.
 It improves data management processes and supports digital preparation and submission of the sustainability report.
-Software vendors are expected to develop tools for tagging, data integration via APIs, and automatic organisation of data in the CSRD format, including notifications for missing information.
+Software providers are expected to develop tools for tagging, data integration via APIs and automatic structuring of data in the CSRD format, including notifications for missing information.

 Where should the sustainability report be filed?

-In the Netherlands, the management report, containing the sustainability report, must also be filed with the register of the Dutch Chamber of Commerce (in Dutch: KvK), and is probably going to be required to be available online.
-Listed companies must also make this filing with the Netherlands Authority for the Financial Markets (in Dutch: AFM).
+The management report, including the sustainability report, must be filed annually with the trade register of the Dutch Chamber of Commerce (in Dutch: KvK), and will likely also need to be published on the undertaking’s website.
+Listed undertakings must file the sustainability report with the Authority for the Financial Markets (AFM).
+The AFM will only formally supervise once the CSRD has been implemented in Dutch law.

 Where can I find examples of undertakings required to report under the CSRD?